eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </concurrent-end>
 ```

-The child element `<trace-info>` shows that the processing has scanned 242.91 MB (254,708,852 B), which slightly exceeds the 108.25 MB scan target.
+The child element `<trace-info>` shows that the processing scanned 242.91 MB (254,708,852 B), which slightly exceeds the 108.25 MB scan target.

 Application threads continue to run and allocate memory.
 The garbage collector stops and starts the application threads to run partial GC cycles that reclaim free space in the eden space and some older regions.
 To see an example of how a `balanced` partial GC cycle appears in the logs, see the [`Balanced` examples - Partial GC Cycle](vgclog_examples#partial-gc-cycle).

-Following some partial GC cycles, an allocation taxation threshold is reached which triggers a STW pause followed by another global mark phase increment.
-The element `<gc-start>` in the following log excerpt has a `contextid=1154` and type `global mark phase`, which indicates that this is a global mark phase sub-increment associated with our global *mark* cycle example.
+Following some partial GC cycles, an allocation taxation threshold is reached which triggers an STW pause followed by another global mark phase increment.
+The element `<gc-start>` in the following log excerpt has a `contextid=1154` and type `global mark phase`, which indicates that this is a global mark phase subincrement associated with the global *mark* cycle example.

 ```xml
 <exclusive-start id="1175" timestamp="2021-02-26T11:17:28.993" intervalms="1978.886">